 WebRTC is an open project prroviding browsers and mobile applications with Real-Time Communications (RTC) capabilities.
 Configuring your platform to offer WebRTC is quite easy and straightforward.
-This allows you to have a SIP-WebRTC bridge in place and make audio/video call towards normal SIP users from WebRTC clients and vice versa.
-Sipwise C5 listens, by default, on the following WebSockets and WebSocket Secure: ws://your-ip:5060/ws, wss://your-ip:5061/ws and wss://your-ip:1443/wss/sip/.
+This allows you to have a SIP-WebRTC bridge

 The WebRTC subscriber is just a normal subscriber which has just a different configuration in his Preferences.
-You need to change the following preferences under Subscribers-Details-Preferences-NAT and Media Flow Control:
+You need to change the following preferences under Subscribers Details Preferences NAT and Media Flow Control:

-- use_rtpproxy: Always with rtpproxy as additional ICE candidate - transport_protocol: RTP/SAVPF (encrypted SRTP with RTCP feedback)
+- use\rtpproxy: Always with rtpproxy as additional ICE candidate - transport\protocol: RTP/SAVPF (encrypted SRTP with RTCP feedback)

-The transport_protocol setting may change, depending on your WebRTC client/browser configuration.
+The transport\protocol setting may change, depending on your WebRTC client/browser configuration.
 Supported protocols are the following:

-- Transparent (Pass through using the client's transport protocol) - RTP/AVP (Plain RTP) - RTP/SAVP (encrypted SRTP) - RTP/AVPF (RTP with RTCP feedback) - RTP/SAVPF (encrypted SRTP with RTCP feedback) - UDP/TLS/RTP/SAVP (Encrypted SRTP using DTLS) - UDP/TLS/RTP/SAVPF (Encrypted SRTP using DTLS with RTCP feedback)
+- Transparent (Pass through using the client's transport protocol) - RTP/AVP (Plain RTP) - RTP/SAVP (encrypted SRTP) - · RTP/AVPF (RTP with RTCP feedback) - RTP/SAVPF (encrypted SRTP with RTCP feedback) - UDP/TLS/RTP/SAVP (Encrypted SRTP using DTLS) - UDP/TLS/RTP/SAVPF (Encrypted SRTP using DTLS with RTCP feedback)

-The belowr configuration is enough to handle a WebRTC client/browser.
-As mentioned, you may need to tune a little bit your transport_protocol configuration, depending on your client/browser settings.
+The below configuration is enough to handle a WebRTC client/browser.
+As mentioned, you may need to tune a little bit your transport\protocol configuration, depending on your client/browser settings.